Locrians: Ajax the Lesser

 The national hero of the Locrians was Ajax the Locrian, who led the 40 Locrian ships to Troy, to take part in the Trojan War.
 Locrians respected him so much, that after his death they kept a place for him in their phalanx, thinking that he will always fight with them.
 On the other side, Ajax's actions resulted in his death according to Greek mythology, while the Locrian tribe suffered from the anger of the gods.
-After the fall of Troy, he raped Cassandra in the temple of Athena, where she had taken refuge as a supplicant.
-For this crime, Poseidon wrecked the ship of Ajax on the coast of Euboea and Ajax was killed by a lightning bolt.

 The curse

 According to Lycophron, in his work Alexandra, for this crime of their national hero, the Locrians had to send two unmarried maidens to the temple of Athena at Ilion of Athens for 1,000 years, where they should live until they died.
 After their death, they would not be given a decent burial, while for each maiden who died, another one must be sent into the temple by night, and she would be stoned to death if seen.

 The goddess is referred to as "Athena Ilias", a name not necessarily derived from Ilion, but maybe from the family deity Oileus, the father of Ajax and the ancestral hero of the Locrians.
 She could have protected the maidens during their period of initiation.

 Callimachus mentions that the curse fell upon Locris three years after the Trojan war, which led to the beginning of the tribute at the command of the Delphic oracle.
 According to Apollodorus, after the command of the Delphic oracle, two maidens were sent to Ilion, and their duty was to clean the temple.
 After their death, they were replaced, while the tribute ended after a thousand years with the end of the Phocian War, which destroyed Naryca, the town that supplied the maidens.
-Aelian says that the plague, fell upon Locris after the Locrians failed to send the yearly tribute that the oracle demanded.
+Aelian says that the plague fell upon Locris after the Locrians failed to send the yearly tribute that the oracle demanded.
 Demetrius of Scepsis knows that the maidens were sent for the first time "when the Persians were already in control", so after 547 BC.